 In 2010, I was so excited to start student teaching and pull out my brand new (and very overpriced) teacher planner that I had received as a gift.
 It was so beautiful and colorful.
 (You know exactly what planner I’m talking about.)

 I was disappointed that I had to handwrite all of the dates.
-Some of the included pages weren’t relevant to me, so they were left unused.
+Some included pages weren’t relevant to me, so they were left unused.
 All the checklists, emergency plans, student transportation lists, student info, etc., ended up in a different folder… which grew into a binder halfway through the year.

 The fancy planner fell flat in my eyes.

-The following year I decided I’d make a planner myself, and I was pleased with the results!
+The following year I decided to make a planner myself, and I was pleased with the results!
 I soon had orders from others in my school who wanted a customized planner, too.
 That’s when I knew I had something special.

 My Teacher Planner has gone through many changes, updates, and overhauls over the years, but it’s still my favorite teacher tool I have created.

 For this blog post, I’ll be using photos of the Teacher Planner Bundle that I sell.
 It includes various planner essentials – covers, curriculum map templates, monthly calendars, weekly planning pages, tons of teacher planner forms and pages, and digital stickers.